frankxieke/pulsar-io-delta-lake-1/SourceConnectorREADME.md

 ```

 # How to use
 You can use the Delta lake source connector as a non built-in connector or a built-in connector as below.
+And your pulsar
+cluster version is above 2.9.0.

 ## Use as non built-in connector
 Supposing you have a pulsar cluster, we can create source using following steps